Ending a civil partnership

-Partners who agree can make a voluntary arrangement or family-based arrangement for money for children.
+Partners who agree can make a voluntary arrangement or a family-based arrangement for money for children.
 If you make an agreement in writing with the help of a solicitor, the agreement can be legally enforceable.
-If you need advice on the options available for arranging child maintenance and for advice on how to set up a voluntary or family-based child maintenance agreement, you can contact the Child Maintenance Options Service.
-Their helpline number is 0800 988 0988.
-You can also go to the Service's website at www.cmoptions.org.

-The issue of money for children is complex and you may find it helpful to get further advice from an experienced adviser, for example, a family law solicitor or a Citizens Advice Bureau - where to get advice.
+The issue of money for children is complex, and you might find it helpful to get further advice from an experienced adviser, for example from a family law solicitor or your local Citizens Advice Bureau.

 Housing rights at the end of a civil partnership

-If one of you is a sole owner or a sole tenant and the other partner leaves the home, s/he may have to go to court to enforce her/his rights to get back in.
+If one of you is a sole owner or a sole tenant and the other partner leaves the home, they may have to go to court to enforce their rights to get back in.

 If you are thinking of going to court about your housing rights after the breakdown of your civil partnership, you should consult an experienced adviser, for example, a family law solicitor or a Citizens Advice Bureau.
 Find out more about the advice options we offer.

 If you and your partner are owner-occupiers the value of the family home is likely to be an issue within the dissolution of a civil partnership settlement.
 You should see an experienced adviser about decisions that can be made about the family home.

 Anyone who wants to protect their rights should consult an experienced adviser, for example, at a Citizens Advice Bureau.
 Find out more about the advice options we offer.